The Global Solutions to Cartan's Realization Problem: -integrability

 Here the two first columns and the two bottom rows are stack fibrations (see \cite[Example 4.5]{Noohi14}) and the top row is a surjective group morphism.
-Passing to the corresponding long exact sequences in homotopy (\cite[Theorem 5.2]{Noohi14}), using that $\tilde{s}^{-1}(x)$ and $\tilde{G}$ are 1-connected, we obtain a commutative diagram in stack homotopy groups:
+Passing to the corresponding long exact sequences in homotopy (\cite[Theorem 5.2]{Noohi14}), using that $\tilde{s}^{-1}(x)$ and $\tilde{G}$ are 1-connected, we obtain the commutative diagram of stacky homotopy groups